x95castle1/tolerations-node-affinity-for-workloads/README.md

 * What keys are you going to use to taint your nodes?
 * What keys are you going to use for your node affinity matching?
 This example is using: topology.kubernetes.io/zone
+* Do you want to expose these parameters to all workloads or are you going to have special workloads (Like AI/ML) that you might want to just have a special supply chain handle.

 ## Update the Convention Template